beenotung/data-template/template/README.md

 2. Run `npm start` to start the node.js server

 If you have installed pm2, you can start the server with: `pm2 start --name my-app dist/main.js`

+## Extra Tips

+Checkout the `spdy` package, it supports http2 to reduce the network overhead when doing ajax.
+However, it requires https cert to function practically.
+Hence, it is not included in the template for simplicity.

+If you are new to https cert, checkout `mkcert` for local development, and `certbot` for production deployment.